 The Galerie VAV Gallery’s Anti-Oppression Statement

 The VAV gallery recognizes that everyone is capable of (re)producing systemic violence to ascend hierarchical structures.
-The VAV gallery repudiates discrimination in all its forms and strives to build inclusive structures that work against the reproduction of systemic racism, classism, sexism, ableism, and other forms of discrimination.
+The VAV Gallery strongly repudiates discrimination in all its forms and strives to build inclusive structures that work against the reproduction of systemic discrimination in all forms, as clearly stated in our mandate.
+The gallery invites all marginalized people to expand upon this statement as they see fit at any point in time by contacting this student organization.

 The VAV gallery is committed to fostering a collegiate work environment where staff, artists, and community members can thrive in a safe atmosphere of mutual respect.
 In pursuit of this goal, there is no tolerance for any form of harassment, hostile or threatening communication, and any manifestations of violence.